imofftoseethewizard/plguile3/README.md

 The scope of the 1.0 release is detailed below.

-The 0.9.x versions will improve support for jsonb, providing procedures that map to/from JSON according to the following: objects map to alists with string keys, arrays map to vectors, `true` maps to `#t`, `false` maps to `#f`, `null` maps to `'null`, strings map to strings, and numbers map to numbers.

 The 0.11.x versions will add support for cursors and iterative query result handling.